krashski/Getting-Cleaning-Data-CourseProject/Codebook.md

 For more information about this dataset contact: activityrecognition@smartlab.ws

+#### License:

+Use of this dataset in publications must be acknowledged by referencing the following publication [1]

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

+Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.

-### Data Cleaning and Transformation
+### Data Transformation

+#### Subset

 A subset of 66 time and frequency domain variables were selected for further analysis.
-These variables consisted of the measurements on the mean and standard deviation for each measurement, as identified by "mean" or "std" in the variable name. **Note that variables with "meanFreq" in the name were excluded from this list, as these variables are the weighted average of the frequency components to obtain a mean frequency and do not have a corresponding standard deviation variable.**
+These variables consist of the measurements on the mean and standard deviation for each measurement, as identified by "mean" or "std" in the variable name. **Note that variables with "meanFreq" in the name were excluded from this list, as these variables are the weighted average of the frequency components to obtain a mean frequency and do not have a corresponding standard deviation variable.**

+#### Activity Names

 Descriptive activity names were added to the "activity" variable based on the information provided in the 'activity_labels.txt' file: